-Fine-to-normal hair may be easy to maintain and style with any old brush, but boar bristle brushes are really the gold standard for creating polished strands.
-They actually lift away dirt, dust and debris, while redistributing the scalp’s natural oils from root to tip.
+Fine-to-medium hair may be easy to maintain and style with any old brush, but boar bristle brushes are really the gold standard for creating polished strands.
+They actually lift away dirt, dust, and debris, while redistributing the scalp’s natural oils from root to tip.
 Consider this gentle, effective grooming tool the final ingredient in the recipe for a perfect hair day.

 It’s time to abandon the notion that curly hair can’t be brushed.
 Curls do present their own unique challenges, but with the right tools, you can tackle them all.
 To keep coils in tip-top shape, look for a hairbrush with widely spaced wooden pins.
-Wood brushes are gentle on dry, brittle hair, won’t separate the curls and never generate the all-too-familiar curly hair foe, static.
+Wood brushes are meant to be gentle on dry, brittle hair, won’t separate the curls, and never generate the all-too-familiar curly hair foe, static.

 Bangs and Very Short Hair: Small, Round Boar Bristle Brush

-To smooth short hair and tame unruly bangs, choose a small round brush with boar bristles.
-Boar bristles are great for creating tension.
-They catch every hair, making a boar bristle brush a dream for styling short strands.
+To smooth short hair and bangs, choose a small round brush with boar bristles.
+Boar bristles are great for creating tension; they catch every hair, making a boar bristle brush a dream for styling short strands.
 Whether the end goal is smooth and sleek or you want a boost of volume, this little wonder will get you there.